China

 2 – High Density Polyethylene (HDPE) – milk bottles and trays

-4 – Low-Density Polyethylene (LDPE) – food bags, wrapping film
+4 – Low-density polyethylene (LDPE) – food bags, packaging film

 5 – Polypropylene (PP) – woven bags and disposable trays